BIGJRA/BIGJRA.github.io/rejuv.md

 - Awful.
 (Venam +2)

-You’ll have to choose a Pokémon to battle Kanon, but you don’t need to win this one.
+You’ll have to choose a Pokemon to battle Kanon, but you don’t need to win this one.
 Well, head out, and talk to Venam in the square.
 Head east.